So, your engine turns over, but will not start. It usually means your engine is having trouble with spark, fuel, compression or timing.

-No start when the engine turns over can be a number of issues; but you need to start somewhere.
+Consequently, a no start condition, when the engine turns over, can be a number of issues.
+But, you need to start somewhere.

 Faults in other systems, not just ignition, fuel, compression and timing, can prevent your engine from starting.
 However, a system component itself may be faulty, or there may be a problem with its wire connector or harness.

-You may need to expand your diagnostic procedure to the other systems listed below:
+In addition, you may need to, expand your diagnostic procedure to, other systems listed below:

 Cold Start Injector

-- One of the first symptoms typically associated with a bad cold start injector; is a problem starting the vehicle.
-The cold start injector is there to enrich the fuel mixture of the vehicle; during low temperature conditions.
-The injector may have its own thermo switch; or may be commanded by the system control module.
-If either the switch or the computer circuit fails; you may have a no start condition.
+- One of the first symptoms typically associated with a bad cold start injector is, a problem starting the vehicle.
+The cold start injector is there to, enrich the fuel mixture of the vehicle.
+Consequently, during low temperature conditions.
+However, the injector may have its own thermo switch.
+And, may be commanded by, the system control module.
+As a result, if either the switch or the computer circuit fails, you may have a no start condition.

 Manifold Absolute Pressure Sensor (MAP)

-- The manifold absolute pressure (MAP) sensor compares the barometric (atmospheric) pressure; to the intake manifold vacuum.
-When the sensor fails, it can prevent your engine from starting.
+- The manifold absolute pressure (MAP) sensor; compares the barometric (atmospheric) pressure, to the intake manifold vacuum.
+Consequently, when the sensor fails, it can prevent your engine from starting.

 - The mass air flow (MAF) sensor tells the computer the amount; (the density) of the air entering the engine.
-A common (MAF) problem is dirt or foreign matter blocking the sensing element; preventing the sensor from working.
-Likewise, the sensor itself may fail after miles of service.
+A common (MAF) problem is, dirt or foreign matter blocking the sensing element.
+As a result, preventing the sensor from working.
+However, the sensor itself, may fail after miles of service.

-- The computer uses the engine coolant temperature (ECT) sensor to know, how much fuel the engine needs; and when to enter closed loop operation (that is, when the engine has reached operating temperature).
-As a result, a bad (ECT) sensor can upset ignition timing; or the operation of the transmission or cooling fan.
+- The computer uses the engine coolant temperature (ECT) sensor to know, how much fuel the engine needs.
+And, when to enter, closed loop operation (that is, when the engine has reached operating temperature).
+Therefore, a bad (ECT) sensor; can upset ignition timing and the operation of the, transmission or cooling fan.

 Evaporative Emissions Control System (EVAP) Canister Vent Valve

-- The canister vent valve is part of the evaporative emissions control (EVAP) system.
-The EVAP system temporarily stores harmful fuel vapors into a canister; to prevent their release into the atmosphere.
-The computer routes the fuel vapors out of the canister through a canister vent valve; into the intake manifold.
-A faulty valve, though, can prevent the engine from starting.
+- The canister vent valve, is part of the evaporative emissions control (EVAP) system.
+The EVAP system temporarily stores, harmful fuel vapors into a canister.
+As a result, preventing their release, into the atmosphere.
+The computer routes the fuel vapors out of the canister; through a canister vent valve and into the intake manifold.
+That’s why, a faulty valve, can prevent the engine from starting.

-- The throttle position sensor (TPS) monitors the position of the throttle valve.
+- The throttle position sensor (TPS), monitors the position of the throttle valve.
 In addition, it sends a voltage signal to the computer.
-The computer uses this information to regulate the air-fuel mixture; according to engine needs.
-Consequently, On some vehicle models, a worn out, failing or bad (TPS) will prevent your engine from starting at all.
+The computer uses this information, to regulate the air-fuel mixture, according to engine needs.
+In addition, on some vehicle models, a worn out, failing or bad (TPS); will prevent your engine from starting at all.

 - Intake manifold gasket leak.